 Early Notables of the Daulphing family (pre 1700)

 More information is included under the topic Early Daulphing Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Daulphing family to the New World and Oceana
+Migration of the Daulphing family

 Ireland's Great Potato Famine left the country's inhabitants in extreme poverty and starvation.
 Many families left their homeland for North America for the promise of work, freedom and land ownership.
 Although the Irish were not free of economic and racial discrimination in North America, they did contribute greatly to the rapid development of bridges, canals, roads, and railways.
 Eventually, they would be accepted in other areas such as commerce, education, and the arts.
 An examination of immigration and passenger lists revealed many bearing the name Daulphing: Richard Dolphin settled in Virginia in 1618.
 Later Dolphin family members established themselves in Maryland and Pennsylvania in the 1700's.